Paul Dunlap

 Paul Dunlap (July 19, 1919 – March 11, 2010) was an American composer.
 He wrote music for over 200 films during his 30-year career.
 He is best known for his work with Western movies.

 Early life

 William Paul Dunlap was born to William P. and Janice P. Dunlap in 1919.
 He was born in Springfield, Ohio.
-He enjoyed music, and studied with great composers Arnold Schoenberg, Nadia Boulanger, and Ernst Toch.
+He studied with Arnold Schoenberg, Nadia Boulanger, and Ernst Toch.
 He wanted to be a concert hall or opera composer; however, there was a greater opportunity to build a career as a composer in the film industry.
 When he was 31 years old, Dunlap left for Hollywood to begin his career.

 Career

 Dunlap's film career began in 1950 when he scored The Baron of Arizona.
 This was a Sam Fuller film, and led to Dunlap producing other scores for his movies like The Naked Kiss and Shock Corridor.
 During the 1950s and 60s, Dunlap also wrote music for low-budget films in the horror and sci-fi genres.